cms-DQM/dqmgui/README.md

 * ~~Protobuf make parser async~~
 * ~~Use bitwise operators for parsing variants in protobuf~~
 * ~~Add QTests to protobuf output in CMSSW~~
-* Live mode integration
+* ~~Live mode integration~~
-  * Protobuf pre importing
+  * Protobuf pre importing: the performance issue has been solved by using Cython.
 * ~~Cache invalidation in samples~~
 * ~~Move efficiency flag to MEInfo~~
   * It's not worth it as it adds a couple of seconds to import time